kathleenzz/kathleenzz/README.md

   <!-- ~ check out my works on my [website][website] (currently under development).  -->

-  ~ 2022 goals: actually upload all my projects up
+  ~ 2022 goals: actually upload all my projects up and update my github lol

 <!--   ~ I love coding as much as I do figure skating! you can either find me on my computer or at the rink (I don't even have time for school sometimes lol) -->